Optarion/keepWhatYouLearn/README.md

 <a id="chrome-dev-tool-miscellaneous"></a>
 #### Miscellaneous
 - Shortcut to open/close Chrome Dev Tools: Cmd(⌘) + Alt(⌥) + I
+- You can see/delete page cookies in *Application/Storage/Cookies*

 <a id="chrome-dev-tool-debugger"></a>
 #### Debugger